wjz27/leetcode/136_single_number.md

 # Answer
-Key to the sulotion:
+Key to the solution:

-Using the feature of operater 'xor'.
+Using the feature of operator 'xor'.

 A xor B xor A is B.

 This could reach linear runtime.